westerndigitalcorporation/libmctp/README.md

 ## License

-See the `LICENSE` file for details.
+See the `COPYRIGHT` file for details.

 ## Code contributions